-The inclusion of authorities or entities incurring eligible costs in the scope of the performance plan is governed by the final subparagraph of Article 1(2).
+The inclusion of authorities and/or other entities incurring eligible costs in the scope of the draft performance plan is governed by the final subparagraph of Article 1(2) of Implementing Regulation (EU) 2019/317.

-Accordingly, competent authorities (e.g. NSAs) or qualified entities (where applicable) are also subject to the performance target setting in the KPA of cost-efficiency, where the determined costs of these authorities or entities are included in the cost base(s) chargeable to AUs.
-The determined costs stemming from Eurocontrol are also in the scope of the performance plan where the Member State concerned intends to recover these costs from users through route charges.
+Accordingly and in accordance with Article 22(1) of that Implementing Regulation, competent authorities (e.g. NSAs) or qualified entities (where applicable) are also subject to the performance target setting in the KPA of cost-efficiency, where the determined costs of these authorities or entities are included in the cost base(s) chargeable to AUs.
+The determined costs stemming from Eurocontrol are also in the scope of the draft performance plan where the Member State concerned intends to recover these costs from users through route charges.

-In the case of a FAB performance plan, the list of entities covered shall be detailed on a country-specific basis.
+In the case of a FAB draft performance plan, the list of entities covered should be detailed on a Member State specific basis.